srome/srome.github.io/_posts/2024-04-22-An-Implementation-of-Deep-Nets-For-YouTube.md

 ```

 As I mentioned before, we are using a sampled softmax approach.
 If your softmax output dimension is one-to-one with your item catalog, you can use functions build into PyTorch to sample indices.
-To create the sampled softmax, I reuse the simplifieds hash embedding by dotting the item vector with the user embedding, and therefore, I have to explicitly pass in valid item IDs to ensure I am learning embeddings on the items I care about.
+To create the sampled softmax, I reuse the simplified hash embedding by dotting the item vector with the user embedding, and therefore, I have to explicitly pass in valid item IDs to ensure I am learning embeddings on the items I care about.
 In practice, it's more likely to see the output item vectors independent of the inputs for these types of models as it allows for easier sampling without knowing the identifiers of the items you are sampling.

 ```python